knopgm/App-Chat/README.md

 # App-Chat

-This App provide users with a chat interface and option to share images and their location.
+A chat interface with option to share images, their location and chit-chat with friends online.

 <img src="assets/app-screenshot-2.jpeg" width="25%"/>